Rider's Guide Text Page - Access Services : ASI

 What We Are

-The map on pages 104–105 shows Access’ service area.
+The map on pages 106–107 shows Access’ service area.
 It extends from Lancaster in the north to Long Beach in the south, and from Malibu in the west to Montclair in the east.
+You can also verify whether an address is in the service area by visiting Go511.com, selecting Transit from the navigation menu, and Access Service Area Look Up from the Transit tools.
+Simply enter the address you will be visiting and select Look Up.
+This is an easy and convenient tool to help plan your trips.

-Giving You Independence: Access helps you independently go wherever you need to go:
+Giving You Independence: Access helps you independently go wherever you want to go.

 Above and Beyond ADA Requirements: Our service in Los Angeles County is required by the Americans with Disabilities Act (ADA), the civil rights law enacted by the U.S. Congress in 1990.
 Access meets the “minimum” standards set by the law.